Kentucky’s Retail Food Code Has Changed

 EMPLOYEE HAND WASHING AND HYGIENE

-The new food code provides very specific requirements and guidelines for frequent and effective hand washing.
+The food code provides very specific requirements and guidelines for frequent and effective hand washing.
 Food employees shall keep their hands and exposed portions of their arms clean

 The code requires a sign or poster posted at all hand washing sinks used by food employees that notifies employees to wash their hands.